unahouExosite/docs/gwe/README.md

-# ExositeReady Gateway Engine
+# ExositeReady™ Gateway Engine

-ExositeReady Gateway Engine was created by Exosite to service a commonly occurring design pattern in IoT applications.
+ExositeReady™ Gateway Engine was created by Exosite to service a commonly occurring design pattern in IoT applications.
 This page provides information about what Gateway Engine does and doesn't do, as well as a list of the terms that are used and the additional resources that are available.